Asymptotic Loss in Privacy due to Dependency in Gaussian Traces: Impact of Dependency on Privacy Using Anonymization

-Consider the following fact. \begin{fact} If $X$ and $Y$ are Gaussian random variables with finite means and variances, and $1\leq \phi <\infty$, then the $\phi^{th}$ moment of $XY$ is finite. \end{fact} \begin{proof} The proof follows from the Cauchy-Schwarz inequality and the fact that the $\phi^{th}$ moments of $X$ and $Y$ are finite. \end{proof}
+where the first and second steps follow from Chebyshev's inequality and the Marcinkiewicz-Zygmund inequality~\cite{chow2012probability}, respectively, and $\tau>0$ is a constant independent of $m$.
+Note that the Marcinkiewicz-Zygmund requires $\mathbb{E}[\left(X_u(k)X_{u'}(k)-\mu_{uu'}\right)^{\zeta}]<+\infty$ which follows from the Cauchy-Schwarz inequality and the fact that the $\zeta^{th}$ moments of $X_u(k)$ and $X_{u'}(k)$ are finite.